Robert-van-Engelen/Forth500/manual.md

 `DBL?` returns true if the value is double precision.

-To promote a single to a double on the floating point stack, just add `0d` or
+To promote a single to a double on the floating point stack, just do `0d F+` or
 define:

     : E>D       FP@ C@ 1 OR FP@ C! ;